Juan-Jones/earnonlinemoney/content/blog/sell-products-on-etsy.md

 ### Identify Desired Digital Products

-Selling digital products on Etsy is convenient, but attracting traffic to your storefront is the real challenge.
+Selling [virtual goods]({{< relref "selling-digital-products" >}}) on Etsy is convenient, but attracting traffic to your storefront is the real challenge.
 To succeed, identify and develop digital products that resonate with your target audience.
 Consider products such as backgrounds, digital coloring books, clip arts, embroidery patterns, wall art, computer and phone wallpapers, workbooks, and more.
 This guide is your compass to crafting products that speak to your customers' desires.

 ### Understand Your Etsy Target Market